AndrasE/simongame/README.md

 ## Hi there 👋

 This project was part of my self-study.
-Introduction to jquery part of a <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a> course.
-Creating random number between 1-4 and allocate a color of an array to them, which gets pushed in an other array.
-The user will try to recreate the same array or will loose the game.
-Some playsound and animation added to make it more visual.
+Introduction to jQuery part of a <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a> course.
+Creating random number between 1-4 and allocate a colour of an array to them, which gets pushed in an other array.
+The user will try to recreate the same array or end up loosing the game.
+Some playsounds and animations were added to make it more visual engaging.
 I also added some @medias for smaller screens.
 Good little starter project! 🟩

 Take care, code safe! 💻